vcfxb/wright-lang/README.md

 * Speed:
     * Wright should be as fast as possible, at minimum being comprable to python, and hopefully closer to Rust and C in most cases.
 * Safety:
-    * Rust should inherit the resource safety that Rust is known for
+    * Rust should inherit the resource safety that Rust is known for.
 * Versatility:
     * Rust should be able to be used and hopefully will be used as widely as Java.